-Sinus pathologies such as rhinosinusitis or sinusitis have many symptoms, including nasal congestion, nasal discharge, nasal purulence, and nasal obstruction.
-Several etiologic factors such as incorrect breathing patterns and airway obstructions may contribute to the development of malocclusions.
-Agren et al. reported that with abnormal breathing, a growing child can reveal problems with craniofacial growth, such as vertical facial pattern

-Corresponding author: Sertac Aksakalli, Bezmialem Vakif Univ., Dis Hekimligi Fak., Ortodonti AD, Vatan cad, Fatih, Istanbul, Turkey.
-Tel: 0090 533 354 8685 E-mail: sertacakskal@gmail.com and skeletal Class II malocclusion.
-The retrognathic mandible induces the backward position of the tongue and hyoid bone that can lead to a reduction in the upper airway volume.
-Therefore, in this study, one of our objectives (the second objective) was to check for a correlation between skeletal malocclusion and sinus pathologies.
+Sinus pathologies such as rhinosinusitis or sinusitis have many symptoms, including nasal congestion, nasal discharge, nasal purulence, and nasal obstruction.5 Several etiological factors such as incorrect breathing patterns and airway obstructions may contribute to the development of malocclusions.6 Agren et al.7 reported that with abnormal breathing, a growing child can reveal problems with craniofacial growth, such as vertical facial pattern and skeletal Class II malocclusion.
+The retrognathic mandible induces the backward position of the tongue and hyoid bone, which can lead to a reduction in the upper airway volume.8 Therefore, in this study, one of our objectives (the second objective) was to check for a correlation between skeletal malocclusion and sinus pathologies.